-40.15 Adequacy of reserves has emerged as an important parameter in gauging the ability to absorb external shocks.
+40.16 Adequacy of reserves has emerged as an important parameter in gauging the ability to absorb external shocks.
 One popular measure of reserve adequacy requires that the usable foreign exchange reserves should exceed scheduled amortisation of foreign currency debts (assuming no rollovers) during the following year.
 The ratio of short-term debt to the foreign exchange reserves, which was 33.1 per cent at end-March 2013, declined to 29.3 per cent at end-March, 2014 after having risen to 34.2 per cent at end-September, 2013.
 The ratio of volatile capital flows (defined to include cumulative portfolio inflows and short-term debt) to the reserves decreased from 96.1 per cent as at end-March 2013 to 90.4 per cent as at end-March, 2014 after rising during the first half of FY 2013-14 to reach 97.2 per cent at end-September, 2013.
 At end-March 2014, the import cover, however, increased to 7.8 months from 7.0 months at the end of previous FY.
-The foreign exchange reserves stood at USD 313.84 billion as at end-September 2014.
-During the half year under review, reserves increased to USD 315.91 as at end-October 2014 and marginally declined to USD 315.56 billion as at end-November 2014.
-It increased to USD 320.65 billion as at end-December 2014 and further increased to USD 341.64 billion as at end-March 2015

-40.16 Exchange Rate: The vulnerability of the rupee as well as the currencies of other emerging market and developing economies came to the fore in May 2013 as a result of the announcement by US Fed about tapering of its asset purchases.
-While capital flows on a net basis continued to be broadly adequate at that time, the rupee depreciated sharply on the vulnerability concerns affecting expectations on the rupee emanating from the confluence of factors of elevated, Current Account Deficit (CAD) and large withdrawal from the FII debt segment.
+40.17 Exchange Rate: The vulnerability of the rupee as well as the currencies of other emerging market and developing economies came to the fore in May 2013 as a result of the announcement by US Fed about tapering of its asset purchases.
+While capital flows on a net basis continued to be broadly adequate at that time, the rupee depreciated sharply on the vulnerability concerns affecting expectations on the rupee emanating from the confluence of factors of elevated CAD and large withdrawal from the FII debt segment.
 However, the rupee became resilient when the US Fed taper actually happened subsequently.